Übersetzung durch Neil Mussett

 Other tasks in the field of family cases

-The following further tasks in family cases, including the corresponding life partnership cases, shall be assigned to the senior judicial officer:
+The following further tasks in family cases, including the corresponding life partnership cases, are assigned to the senior judicial officer:

-a) proceedings in accordance with section 231 subs.
-2 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction, unless proceedings are pending in accordance with section 231 subs.
-1 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,
+a) proceedings in accordance with section 231 (2) of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction, unless proceedings are pending in accordance with section 231 (1) of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

 b) the quantification of a maintenance title in accordance with section 245 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,